 Actually, the TEG’s mandate was only to consider the four environmental objectives (pollution prevention and control, use and protection of water and marine resources, circular economy, and protection and restoration of biodiversity and ecosystems) in the context of avoiding significant harm.

-A full evaluation of economic activities that can substantially contribute to one or more of these four objectives will be completed by a yet to be established “Platform on Sustainable Finance”.
+A full evaluation of economic activities that can substantially contribute to one or more of these four objectives will be completed by this yet to be established “Platform on Sustainable Finance”.

 In addition, a “Member State Expert Group” will contribute in an advisory capacity.